FAST FACTS-- printer friendly --

 - Meal plans are not available.

-Meal plans are not provided. $1895 per semester for meals is an estimate for financial aid purposes.
+Meal plans are not provided. $1689 per semester for meals is an estimate for financial aid purposes only.

 All data in this document is the responsibility of the campus and has been provided by the campus NSE coordinator.